 - Analyze Competitors: Select 3-5 top competitors in those regions.
 Screenshot their listings.
 Note their keyword usage, color schemes, and text density.

-- Translation: Send your metadata and screenshot text to native speakers.
-Avoid literal machine translation [1].
+- Translation: Send your metadata (title, subtitle, keywords, description) to native speakers.
+Use machine translation only as a starting draft — never as the final copy [1].

-- Soft Launch: Release the localized metadata and screenshots.
+- Soft Launch: Release the localized metadata and screenshots through App Store Connect and Google Play Console.

 - Monitor Metrics: Watch your Impressions-to-Page rate (aim for 6-12%) and Install Rates (aim for 3.6-3.8%) [3][5].